anonfoxer2/RipToob-YTDLP-GUI/README.md

 ## How to
 1. Put yt-dlp and ffmpeg into the root directory of the application.
-2. Find a youtube video link (and trim off any extra parts to the link, such as if its a playlist).
+2. Find a supported link and paste it in.
 3. Choose file type and click download.

 ### Potential Updates
 - Enable destination specific downloads
-- Check box for best possible video quality
 - Advanced options